International Copyright Protection

 Copyright is protected internationally through various treaties.
 Unlike foreign patent protection or foreign trademark protection, copyright protection in a foreign country often requires little or no action on the part of the copyright holder.
 However, copyright holders who wish to protect their works in specific foreign countries should register their works in those countries to the extent that registration is available in those countries.
 Although copyright registration is not available in all countries, and the effect of registration varies in the countries in which it is available, the advantages of registration make it worthwhile.

 Many of the applicable treaties are summarized below.
 If copyright protection or enforcement is needed in a given country, determination of the treaties applicable to that country is necessary.
+Additionally, some countries provide recognition of rights which are different in scope from those which are recognized in the United States.
 Please contact me to discuss your specific situation.

 Berne Convention